Henry Budd

 Henry Budd (circa 1812 – April 2, 1875), the first Native American ordained an Anglican priest, spent his career ministering to First Nations people.
+He is not to be confused with Henry Budd, a wealthy Englishman.

 Early life

 Born to Cree parents in Norway House in what was then the Red River Colony, the youth originally named Sakachuwescam was baptised and renamed Henry Budd, after his own mentor the Rev. Henry Budd, by Anglican missionary the Rev. John West in 1822.
 He attended the Church Missionary Society (CMS) school, which West had established in what was then known as the Red River Colony in what is now the province of Manitoba.
 Fellow students included James Settee and Charles Pratt (Askenootow).

 Raised and educated by missionaries including West, George Harbridge and David Jones, Budd returned to the Lower Church District (later St. Andrew's) to assist his mother and sister-in-law in 1828.
 He took a job with the Hudson's Bay Company (HBC) and ultimately married Betsy Work, daughter of a company factor.
 Upon completing his HBC contract, Budd and his wife bought a farm near the Red River's great rapids (a/k/a St. Andrew's).
 They had six children, Henry, John, Elizabeth and 3 other daughters.